icebarf/icebarf.github.io/content/japanese/narcissu.md

 There's a lot more, usually with a specific meaning instead of the commonly known kanji word having multiple meanings.
 I think this should definitely be recommended to someone who's read some material before.

+## Conclusion

+People had made it out be some extremely depressive story that you take months to recover from but I didn't feel any of that.
+I genuinely appreciated the characters.
+It is truly saddening how their futures had basically been robbed, but it didn't cause them to fall into some pit of dispair.
+The stories are very human, and I can see how some people can truly be affected by it.

+Part of the reason I am not as emotionally drained is likely because of my low japanese skill.
+While I comprehended most of the story just fine, including dialogue.
+There were some moments where I was rather lost because I couldn't put the grammar structure together.
+I ended up whitenoising those things.

+My understanding of the emotional baggage held by the words is not there yet either.
+This definitely played some role, however I am unsure to what degree it could prevent me from grasping the larger narrative.

 ## Details
 > Data Finished: 「28 May 2025」